How to Use Storytelling in Your Video Content for Higher Engagement and Brand Authority

 Repurpose the Same Story Across Multiple Content Formats

-• Share personal, brand, and customer stories to build trust
+Tell personal, customer and behind the brand stories to build trust through real people.

 More From Liam Sandford